 Truth be told, no one fancies a grubby rug!
 Imagine having spent hundreds of dollars on a carpet just to see it fail in its very purpose.
 A rug surely can bring a room together and enhance the comfort and beauty of the room.
 However, that can only happen if it is clean.
 Given the cost and nature of creation, the stakes are ultimately higher if you own a Persian rug.
-A bit of context here, Persian rugs originated from Iran (only if it wasn’t obvious by the name).
+A bit of context here, Persian rug originated from Iran (only if it wasn’t obvious by the name).
 They stand out amongst traditional carpets on the elaborateness and variety of their design.

 For starters, a clean rug is ultimately more aesthetically pleasing.
-A clean rug with no foot traffic lanes or a grubby rug with grime inundated fibers, which one would you choose?
+A clean rug with no foot traffic lanes or a grubby rug with grime-inundated fibers, which one would you choose?
 Cleaning Persian rugs can increase the lifetime of the rug, hence offering greater value for your investment.
-To conclude, don’t downplay the importance of cleansed rug to a healthy environment.
+To conclude, don’t downplay the importance of cleansed rugs to a healthy environment.
 Getting rid of the bacteria and dirt every now and then can potentially save you hundreds of dollars of medication!
 Cleaning your Persian rug isn’t the most daunting task either and given the perks, it’s totally worth it.
 You can employ any of the many cleaning methods with utmost ease depending on the situation.

 How often should I go for Persian Rug Cleaning?